Familie Averbeck-Pennington im Landhaus Averbeck

 We will make you offers, confirm bookings, welcome you and show you around the house and farm on your arrival.
 Our reception team, consisting of Frauke, Anja, Carola, Stefano and Aileen, is the central point of contact for your questions, suggestions and praise throughout your stay - from the first to the last day of your holiday.

+Four hotel employees laugh into the camera for a photo.
 Ein Blick in das Restaurant Kleine Möhre mit gedackten Tischen und Backsteinwänden

 Service